hcarolyn/library/README.md

 difficult.
 I figured that creating something to help my (admittedly poor) memory would be useful for myself and any other book-lovers!

+## User Stories
+- As a user, I want to be able to add a new book to my library
+- As a user, I want to be able to view a list of the books in my library
+- As a user, I want to be able to select a book and add a rating from 1 to 5 stars
+- As a user, I want to be able to filter through the books in my library by genre, author, rating, date completed, or title.